Elonoir/DnD/_posts/2019-08-08-FinalMonthsProgess.md

 ---
 layout: post
-title: "One month of Progress"
+title: "Last(?) month of Progress"
 description: "Some quick photos of all my progress of the last month or so."
 author: jan
 tags: progress